Thank you for choosing ‘Back in Brighton’ for your osteopathic care.

 To begin I will ask you questions relating to the condition you are experiencing, such as how and when the pain started, what you were doing at the time, and what situations aggravate or relieve your symptoms.
 In addition I will ask some questions relating to your medical history, such as what conditions you might suffer from, what medications you take, and whether you have had any recent accidents.
 It is important that we ask these questions because what may appear to be a musculoskeletal problem, in some cases can be a sign of a more serious illness or injury.

-Sometimes when dealing with mid back issues it is necessary to undo the clasp of a bra strap: in order that the back muscles underneath the bra strap area can be effectively treated.
-This is only ever necessary when patients are laying on their front and permission will always be asked before undoing a clasp.
+Sometimes when dealing with mid back issues it is necessary for the clasp of a bra strap to be undone, in order that the back muscles underneath the bra strap area can be effectively treated.
+This is only ever necessary when patients are laying on their front and permission will always be obtained before undoing a clasp.
+Patients may wish to do this themselves, or with their consent, I can perform this for them.
 It is recommended that you do not wear one-piece ‘sports bras’ particularly if you have a mid back problem.

 Patients experienced in examination by some health care professionals may be used to being given a gown to wear.
-This is generally not appropriate for osteopathic examination: where full observation of the relevant body area is important for thorough examination and assessment of your condition.
-Patients may have a towel to partially cover them during treatment if they so wish.
+This is generally not appropriate for osteopathic examination, where full observation of the relevant body area is important for thorough examination and assessment of your condition.
+I provide patients with a towel to partially cover them during their treatment if they so wish.

-The examination will usually begin with an observation of your general posture standing.
+Upon obtaining your consent, the examination will commence.
+The examination will usually begin with observation of your general posture when standing.
 You will then be asked to perform various movements to assess the function of the problem area.
 Osteopathic, orthopaedic and neurological tests may then be carried out to help ascertain your diagnosis.

 Diagnosis and Treatment

-The diagnosis will be explained to you with the help of anatomical charts, computer soft-ware, anatomical models and skeleton.
-We will then discuss the treatment approach, the detail of what the treatment entails, and any possible treatment risk that relates to the treatment proposed.
+The diagnosis will be explained to you with the help of anatomical charts, models, skeleton parts and computer soft-ware.
+We will then discuss the potential treatment approaches (including the possible alternatives, including treatment potentially carried out by other health care professionals, such as medical consultants and surgeons); the detail of what the treatment choices entail; and possible treatment risks that relate to the treatment proposed.

 After the treatment

 Following the treatment, we will talk at length about the way you need to protect yourself while your condition is settling.
 Sometimes patients do not do as well as they might, because they engage in poor posture in their home and work environments, or they further strain their condition by over-exercising, or in pursuit of their hobbies.
-Advice will be given to you on how to limit further strain of your condition with regard to your individual lifestyle.
-Failure to pay attention to such a lifestyle issue is often a significant factor in causing a stubborn problem to be maintained.
+Advice will be given to you on how to limit further strain of your condition with regard to your individual lifestyle and environment.
+Failure to pay attention to such issues is often a significant factor in causing a stubborn problem to be maintained.

 It is quite normal for patients to feel nervous about seeing a practitioner for the first time, getting undressed in an environment that they are not familiar with, and particularly being examined by someone that they do not know.
-You are most welcome to bring another person to accompany you during all aspects of your consultation and treatment.
+It is good practice to actively encourage patients to bring another person to accompany them during all aspects of any consultations, examination and treatment.
 It can sometimes be helpful to have someone else present, so that they can remind you later, of the detail of what was said during your consultation.

 Examination or treatment of ‘Private areas’

 What is deemed to be an intimate area may vary from person to person depending on their cultural or religious background.
-To ensure you feel safe, you will be asked if you want to have a chaperone present, and you may be asked to sign a consent form; this will have a clear explanation and description of the examination or treatment being proposed.
+To ensure you feel safe, you will be asked if you want to have a chaperone present, and you will be asked to sign a written consent form provided to all osteopaths by the General Osteopathic Council.
+This will give a clear explanation and description of the examination or treatment being proposed.

-REMEMBER it is important that you understand that you DO NOT have to consent to any procedure or examination you feel uncomfortable with.
+It is important that you remember that you DO NOT have to consent to any procedure or examination and that you may change your mind at any time.

 Examination and Treatment of young persons

-Young people 16 years old or younger must be accompanied by their parent or legal guardian and NOT a friend (this is stated as a requirement under Rules and Guidance on Conditions of Practice.)
-People aged 17 years old must be accompanied by another person who is themselves aged 17 years or older.
+Young people under 16 years of age must be accompanied by their parent or legal guardian and NOT a friend (even if the friend is another adult).
+Young people aged 16 or 17 years old must be accompanied by another person who is themselves aged 17 years or older.
+Patients aged 18 years or older, may attend on their own or may bring someone with them if they so wish, to each and every appointment and any aspect of it.

 Following your consultation